1. Home

 The company recently posted an incredible earnings report for the third quarter, driven mainly by its uber-successful rewards program.

-Starbucks continues to pay a 1.72% dividend yield, which is a bonus for investors.
+Starbucks continues to pay a 2.43% dividend yield, with a latest quarterly divided on $0.57, which is a bonus for investors.

 If you’re looking for a stable, reliable portfolio addition, it’s hard to go wrong with Starbucks.